Gd4pL4E/PracticalMachineLearning/machinelearning.md

 ##Cross validation

-Cross validation was done by building a seperate test set using **createDataPartition()**.
+Cross validation was done by building a separate test set using **createDataPartition()**.
 70% of the given training set was used for the actual training set here, the other 30% as a test set to measure **the out of sampele error**.
 Defaults of this command were used and can be found by reading the documentation (?createDataPartition).

 The assignment itself is somewhat odd.
 We are dealing with time series, but the given test set (named "assignment" here) contains single data points of the data, not windows of a certain amount of time.
 Because of this random sampling was used, without use of chunks - which would be more common for time series data.